TEACHING PHILOSOPHY

 In Fall 2021, students in my “Writing with Sound” course collaboratively produced a four episode podcast series about the Memorial to Enslaved Laborers and the legacy of slavery at UVA.
 You can listen to their podcast, “Memory Marks,” by clicking HERE.
 The podcast is also available via The Virginia Audio Collective (WTJU), and you can stream it on Spotify, Apple Podcasts, and other podcasting platforms.

-SELECTED GROUP PROJECTS: WRITING WITH SOUND
+EXAMPLE GROUP PROJECTS: WRITING WITH SOUND

 "Refugee Realities"